U.S. Futures Jump on Senate Tax Bill -- 2nd Update

-U.S. futures and European stocks rose Monday as investors digested the implications of the Senate passing its version of tax reform over the weekend.
+U.S. stocks rose Monday as investors digested the implications of the Senate passing its version of tax reform over the weekend.

 Continue Reading Below

-Futures pointed to a 1% opening gain for the Dow Jones Industrial Average, while the Stoxx Europe 600 climbed 1% with gains across sectors.
-Stock markets in the Asia-Pacific region were mixed.
+The Dow Jones Industrial Average gained 220 points, or 0.9%, to 24451, and the S&P 500 added 0.8% and the Nasdaq Composite rose 0.6%.
+The Stoxx Europe 600 climbed 1% with gains across sectors, while stock markets in the Asia-Pacific region were mixed.

-Investors moved out of havens such as Treasurys and gold, and they pushed the dollar higher.
+Investors also moved out of havens such as Treasurys and gold, and they pushed the dollar higher.

 The moves follow a volatile session Friday when U.S. stocks fell sharply on reports about former national-security adviser Mike Flynn, who pleaded guilty to lying to federal investigators about his communications with Russia.
 But stocks rallied into Friday's close on signs lawmakers had the votes to pass their tax measure and markets looked set to continue that positive tone on Monday.